stiltonthescribe/dungeondays.github.io/README.md

 ### Typography

 I've also added the Tailwind Prose plugin that has a bunch of sensible defaults, but you might need to override some of them.
-Most of this is applied in the `src/components/page.astro` file.
+Most of this is applied in the `src/components/Typography.astro` file which wraps each of the pages.
 Here's some docs on how to target specific elements: https://github.com/tailwindlabs/tailwindcss-typography?tab=readme-ov-file#element-modifiers

 ## Building